highest mountain peak in india

 National Parks and Protected Areas

 • Biosphere Reserve: The Kanchenjunga Biosphere Reserve, which encompasses the national park, is another significant conservation area.
-It aims to protect the unique biodiversity of the region while promoting sustainable development and research.
+It aims to protect the region’s biodiversity while promoting sustainable development and research.

 Conservation Initiatives